-1. Introduction
+1 Introduction

-Arteries are constricted due to the development of stenosis in the lumen of the arteries by the deposit of fatty substances such as lipids, cholesterol etc [1].
+Arteries are constricted due to the development of stenosis in the lumen of the arteries by the deposit of fatty substances such as lipids, cholesterol etc (Young, 1979).
 Stenosis growth passes through three stages.
 In the first stage, the stenosis is mild and the flow is laminar, there is no flow separation and no back flow occurs.
 In stage II, the stenosis is moderate in size and the flow is still laminar, but, there is flow separation and back flow occurs.
-In stage III, the stenosis size is significant and turbulent flow develops in the central region downstream [2 - 4].
-In the lumen of the blood vessels, stenoses are formed naturally in different shapes like axi-symmetric, asymmetric, multiple, overlapping etc [5 - 6].
+In stage III, the stenosis size is significant and turbulent flow develops in the central region downstream (smith, 1979; Kapur, 1992; Lee and Xu, 2002).
+In the lumen of the blood vessels, stenoses are formed naturally in different shapes like axi-symmetric, asymmetric, multiple, overlapping etc (Mekheimer and El Kot, 2012; Johnston and Kilpatrick, 1991).
 The shape and size of stenosis are the prime parameters which significantly changes the blood flow characteristics.
 Once a stenosis develops in the lumen of an artery, it alters the flow field, changes the pressure distribution, reduces the velocity of blood and increases the resistance to flow.
-Tang and Yang [7] propounded that the stenosed arteries collapse due to low blood pressure around the stenotic portion.
-Consequently, stenosis development in the blood vessels leads to serious cardiovascular diseases like, heart attack, ischemia strokes like cardiac ischemia, brain ischemia etc [8].
-Hence, it is important to study the fluid dynamics of blood flow in stenosed arteries.
+Tang and Yang (Tang et al., 2001) propounded that the stenosed arteries collapse due to low blood pressure around the stenotic portion.
+Consequently, stenosis development in the blood vessels leads to serious cardiovascular diseases like, heart attack, ischemia strokes like cardiac ischemia, brain ischemia etc (Nadeem and Ijaz, 2012).
+Hence, it is important to study the fluid dynamical characteristics of blood flow in stenosed arteries.

-Several researchers attempted to study the effects of stenosis size and shape on the blood flow characteristics, treating the blood as Newtonian fluid which is found to be valid only when it flows through arteries of larger diameters $(>1300 \,\mu m)$ at high shear rates $(>100 \, s^{-1})$ [9, 10].
-Since, blood exhibits significant non-Newtonian flow characteristics when it flows in small diameter arteries (artery diameter $50 \,\mu m$ -1300 $\,\mu m$) at low shear rates ($<100 \, s^{-1}$), several researchers attempted to investigate the effect of non-Newtonian character blood on the physiologically important flow quantities such as skin friction and impedance to flow under normal and abnormal (stenosis, aneurysm, catheter, stenting etc) flow conditions [11, 12].
-It is well accepted that blood flow in arteries is highly pulsatile, particularly when it flows in narrow arteries with stenosis [13].
+Several researchers attempted to study the effects of stenosis size and shape on the blood flow characteristics, treating the blood as Newtonian fluid which is found to be valid only when it flows through arteries of larger diameters (> $1300\mu m$ ) at high shear rates (> 100/sec) (Chaturani and Ponnalagar Samy, 1985; Chakravarty et al., 1985).
+Since, blood exhibits significant non-Newtonian flow characteristics when it flows in small diameter arteries (artery diameter $50\mu m - 100\mu m$ ) at low shear rates (> 100/sec), several researchers attempted to investigate the effect of non-Newtonian character of blood on the physiologically important flow quantities such as skin friction and impedance to flow under normal and abnormal (stenosis, aneurysm, catheter, stenting etc) flow conditions (Dash et al., 1996; Tu and Deville, 1996).
+It is well accepted that blood flow in arteries is highly pulsatile, particularly when it flows in narrow arteries with stenosis (Iqbal et al., 2009).